EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

-You must always have at least one read permission, and writePerms defaults to `__admin__`.
+You must always have at least one read permission, and write_perms defaults to `__admin__`.
 Note that if the user sets or configures any permissions via the web API, they will override those set in code.

-If readPerms or writePerms is empty, disable exposure.
+If read_perms or write_perms is empty, disable exposure.

 You cannot have different priority levels for different users this way, that would be highly confusing.
 Use multiple tags or code your own API for that.